 This course centers on a variety of moral dilemmas that prevail in societies and organizations.
 Students gain a deep understanding of the complexity of such moral dilemmas through critical analysis and application of ethical principles.
-This course presupposes a good grasp of ethical
+This course presupposes a good grasp of ethical theory either through DPLS 750: Leadership and Ethics or through extensive background readings.

-DPLS 747 - Leadership and Classical Ethics credits: 2 Several classical ethical models are examined though out the course.
-Critical analysis o of how these models might apply to leadership today is made.
-DPLS 748 - Leadership and Feminist Ethics credits: 2 Ethics and ethical decision making is viewed from a feminist perspective.
-Application to 0 leadership is made throughout the course.
-A question of interest is how the feminist perspective might yield different outcomes than do more traditional decision-making DPLS 749 - Leadership and Eco Ethics credits: 2 This course provides in-depth thoughts on principles of ethics and ethical decision make king regarding ecology at global, national, and local levels.
-DPLS 751 - Leadership and History credits: 3 This course focuses on the theme of leadership within unique historical contexts.
-The considers the significant issues and dilemmas confronted by religious leaders, civic leaders, ci political leadership, reform leadership, female leadership, and business leadership.
-The historical contexts span from the 17th century Massachusetts Bay Colony to the 20th c entury using a biographical and case study approach to examine leadership dilemmas.
-Restrictions: DPLS 752 - Leadership and Philosophy credits: 3 This reviews the major schools of philosophical thought as they relate to leadership development and style.
-DPLS 753 - Leadership and Religious Studies credits: 3 Approaches to the nature of religion and its resulting impact on leadership are discuss ed.
+DPLS 747 - Leadership and Classical Ethics

+Several classical ethical models are examined though out the course.
+Critical analysis of how these models might apply to leadership today is made.

+DPLS 748 - Leadership and Feminist Ethics

+Ethics and ethical decision making is viewed from a feminist perspective.
+Application to leadership is made throughout the course.
+A question of interest is how the feminist perspective might yield different outcomes than do more traditional decision-making models.

+DPLS 749 - Leadership and Ecology Ethics

+This course provides in-depth thoughts on principles of ethics and ethical decision making regarding ecology at global, national, and local levels.

+DPLS 751 - Leadership and History

+This course focuses on the theme of leadership within unique historical contexts.
+The course considers the significant issues and dilemmas confronted by religious leaders, civic leaders, political leadership, reform leadership, female leadership, and business leadership.
+The historical contexts span from the 17th century Massachusetts Bay Colony to the 20th century using a biographical and case study approach to examine leadership dilemmas.

+DPLS 752 - Leadership and Philosophy

+This reviews the major schools of philosophical thought as they relate to leadership development and style.

+DPLS 753 - Leadership and Religious Studies

+Approaches to the nature of religion and its resulting impact on leadership are discussed.
 Emphasis is placed on leadership styles in religion.

-DPLS 754 - Leadership and Sociology credits: 3 The focus is on a range of sociological theories available for use in the understanding of of leadership in social relations or organizations.
-DPLS 755 - Leadership and Communication credits: 3 This course focuses on the relation of the theories and techniques of group processes and persuasion to styles of leadership.
-DPLS 756 - Leadership and Psychology credits: 3 Systems and developmental approaches to psychology are integrated with personal ar าd interpersonal understandings of leadership in this course.
-Dialogue regarding the natu re is engaged in order to strengthen critical knowledge of psychology, social justice, and the e leader as servant.
-DPLS 757 - Leadership and Nature of Politics credits: 3 This course centers on the importance of political theory to leadership style both in the e world of politics and organizations.
-DPLS 758 - Leadership and Literature credits: 3 This course invites students to fall in love with various forms of literature which speak of leading and leadership.
-The course draws students into a deeper understanding of lead dership through critical reviews and intellectual discoveries of such literature. - DPLS 759 - Leadership and Economics credits: 3 The application of economic principles to the solution of current problems with empha asis on capitalism and North American economies are the focuses of this course.
-Additionally, consequences of human actions, specifically, the actions of leaders at both macro and levels.
+DPLS 754 - Leadership and Sociology

+The focus is on a range of sociological theories available for use in the understanding of leadership in social relations or organizations.

+DPLS 755 - Leadership and Communication

+This course focuses on the relation of the theories and techniques of group processes and persuasion to styles of leadership.

+DPLS 756 - Leadership and Psychology

+credits

+Systems and developmental approaches to psychology are integrated with personal and interpersonal understandings of leadership in this course.
+Dialogue regarding the nature is engaged in order to strengthen critical knowledge of psychology, social justice, and the leader as servant.

+DPLS 757 - Leadership and Nature of Politics

+This course centers on the importance of political theory to leadership style both in the world of politics and organizations.

+DPLS 758 - Leadership and Literature

+This course invites students to fall in love with various forms of literature which speak of leading and leadership.
+The course draws students into a deeper understanding of leadership through critical reviews and intellectual discoveries of such literature.

-theory either through DPLS 750: Leadership and Ethics or through extensive background readings.
+DPLS 759 - Leadership and Economics

+credits.

+The application of economic principles to the solution of current problems with emphasis on capitalism and North American economies are the focuses of this course.
+Additionally, on the consequences of human actions, specifically, the actions of leaders at both macro and micro levels.

+DPLS 760 - 765 - Readings

 Curriculum, reading lists, and credit are determined based on an individual proposal.
-Restrictions:

-DPLS 764 - 765 - Projects credits: 1-3 Curriculum, reading lists, and credit are determined based on an individual proposal DPLS 766 - Internship/Mentorship credits: 1-3 Credits determined based on individual proposal.
-DPLS 767 - Non-Dissertation Research credits: 1-3 Research and design are based on an individual proposal.
-DPLS 768 - Non-Dissertation Research credits: 1-3 Research and design are based on an individual proposal.
-DPLS 769 - Non-Dissertation Research credits: 1-3 Research and design are based on an individual proposal.
-DPLS 772 - 779 - Special Topics credits: 1-3 Special topics seminars are designed based on individual student and faculty interest ts.
-DPLS 795 - Continuing Research credit: 1
+DPLS 766 - Internship/Mentorship

+Credits determined based on individual proposal.

+DPLS 767 - 769 - Non-Dissertation Research

+Research and design are based on an individual proposal.

+DPLS 772 - 779 - Special Topics

+Special topics seminars are designed based on individual student and faculty interests.

+DPLS 795 - Continuing Research